wojtryb/kritaSubwindowOrganizer/README.md

 # Subwindow organizer for krita
 Krita plugin that helps keep order of subwindows.

-## What's new in 1.0.1:
+## What's new in 1.0.2:
-Fixed a critical bug that caused krita to crush when closing one of windows opened with "window > new window" (thanks to Rakurri for finding it)
+- subwindows now snap to corners if the workspace is getting larger (going into canvas-only mode)
+- fixed a crash when opening complex files with drag and drop

 ## Requirement:
 'subwindow' mode is enabled, instead of the default 'tabs'.\